Can you pretend to be someone else?

 My immagination goes into raptures at the idea of the meeting between these characters and the protagonists of the Modified’s series in the phantom basement.
 Lorelai and Jason come from an imaginary future where scientists created a race of genetically modified superhuman, just to realise that they’re too dangerous due to their abilities.

 It seems a completely different matter (and it is) but the deep problems that Lorelai and Jason have to face are the same Elisa and Diego deal with.

 Jason Hike, unlike Lorelai, doesn’t mind admitting being a Modified.
-Actually he was so obsessed by he idea of being himself through and through that he ended up harming other people and committing crimes.
-He always refused to suppress those instincts that pushed him to harm other people and made him want to subjugate Normals.
+Actually he enjoys the power and controll over others that comes with being a Modified.
+He always refused to suppress that side of him, even if he ended up harming other people and committing crimes.
 But maybe the encounter-clash with Lorelai will be able to change his mind.

 Lorelai and Jason are (forgive me the abused phrase) the two sides of the coin, the two extreme perspectives of the same issue: the research for a balance between being yourself without rules or restrictions and the behaviour required by law and society.